-Representative Graves (R-MO) explained the major downsides of the CEPP:
+Representative Graves (R-LA) explained the major downsides of the CEPP:

 “When you look at the actual policies that are embedded in [climate plans like the CEPP], even independent reviews by congressional research services have found that this does not guarantee that we’ll be moving in the right direction but it does guarantee higher prices for all consumers….As we move forward, in the direction of clean energy future, we must do it in a way that is based on evidence.”

 According to the Congressional Research Service, the CEPP would cost federal taxpayers an estimated $150 billion over 10 years.
 As Mark Menezes, the Former Deputy Secretary of Energy noted, “It’s quite possible the CEPP, if enacted as drafted, will make electricity less reliable, potentially increase costs to consumers, and not do much to improve the environment.”

 Witnesses in favor of the CEPP did little to support the case for a CEPP.
 They used hyperbolic phrases like “there is no business to be done on a dead planet,” and “this is the defining challenge of our era,” to push for a plan that would likely make our electricity less reliable while failing to reduce emissions in a meaningful way.